sch246/MaidUseHandCrank/README.en_us.md

 ## Summary

 This mod is an addon for Touhou Little Maid/Create.
-Simply adds the functionality for maids to operate hand cranks.
+It simply adds the functionality for maids to operate hand cranks.

 ## Usage